-(PLEASE PRINT) Fiscal Year: Name of Club: Name of Club Advisor: Names, elected position, and contact phone number of all ASB Club Officers: Day and Time of Club Meetings: Place of Club Meetings: Please Attach: A copy of the approved club constitution.
+(PLEASE PRINT) Fiscal Year: Name of Club:

+Name of Club Advisor:

+Names, elected position, and contact phone number of all ASB Club Officers:

+Day and Time of Club Meetings:

+Place of Club Meetings:

+Please Attach:

+A copy of the approved club constitution.

 A copy of the approved club budget for the current school year.

+Submitted by:

-Submitted by: Student Club Representative: Approved by: Principal/School Administrator:
+Student Club Representative:

+Signature, Title and Date

+Club Advisor:

+Signature, Title and Date

+Approved by:

+Principal/School Administrator:

+Signature, Title and Date

-Recorded in ASB Student Council Minutes on:
+ASB Student Council President:

 Signature, Title and Date